ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/001-welcome.md

 ## System Requirements

-* A Mac
+* A Mac manufactured in 2015 or newer.
+We don't recommend using a MacBook Air with Ecamm Live.
 * A microphone (All Macs other than Mac Mini have a built-in microphone.)
-* A compatible video camera (including built-in webcams)
+* A compatible video camera (including built-in webcams.)
 * macOS 10.12 or newer
-* An internet connection with an upload speed of at least 1 Mbps.
+* An internet connection with an upload speed of at least 2 Mbps.
-* 4 Mbps is required for HD quality.
+* A 6 Mbps upload speed is required for HD quality 1080p video streaming.
-* A Mac with hardware-accelerated video encoding (most Macs manufactured after 2010).
 * To broadcast to streaming services, you must have an account with that service.
-* To host using [Interview mode](../008-interview-mode/), we recommend an iMac, Mac Mini, or MacBook Pro manufactured in 2015 or newer, and at least a 10 Mbps internet connection.
+* To host using [Interview mode](../008-interview-mode/), we recommend at least a 10 Mbps internet connection.
 * An Apple Silicon (M1 or M2) Mac is required for isolated video recording.
 * Intel-based Macs are limited to 4 Interview guests.
 (Apple Silicon Macs support up to 10 guests.)